UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/collision.rst

 ****************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_CollisionSensor`.
+   See the Python reference of this logic brick in :class:`SCA_CollisionSensor`.

 A *Collision Sensor* works like a "touch sensor" but can also filter by property or material.
 Only objects with the property/material with that name will generate a positive pulse upon collision.